hepabolu/programming-by-stealth/docs/pbs27.md

 We have come across this kind of behaviour before – within callbacks passed to jQuery’s `.each()` function: the special `this` variable is always a reference to the HTML element currently being iterated over.
 This very useful behaviour is achieved using the `.call()` function which is part of JavaScript’s `Function` prototype.

 When we first learned about functions, we learned that, in JavaScript, functions are objects.
 We didn’t dwell on that fact, but it bears a closer look now.
 JavaScript functions are not just objects.
 They are objects with the prototype `Function`.
 That prototype brings with it a number of functions that can be applied to any/every function.
 One of those functions is `.call()`.
-As its name suggest, `.call()` calls (or invokes) the function, but it does so in a very useful way – the first argument you pass to `.call()` will be used as the special `this` variable within the function as it executes.
+As its name suggests, `.call()` calls (or invokes) the function, but it does so in a very useful way – the first argument you pass to `.call()` will be used as the special `this` variable within the function as it executes.
 The second argument to `.call()` will be passed as the first argument to the function, the third argument to `.call()` as the second argument to the function, and so on.

 So – given all that, this is how the `.option()` accessor method actually sets the new value of an option: